Moulishankar10/Indian-Currency-Value-Prediction/README.md

 # Indian-Currency-Value-Prediction

-An ML model which predicts the value of Indian Currency for a US Dollar (INR per USD) over the given period of time.
+An ML model which is developed using TensorFlow, predicts the value of Indian Currency for a US Dollar (INR per USD) over the given period of time.

 ## Developed by